 If you’re willing to spend just a bit more cash, Acer’s Predator Helios 300 offers a better experience over the Nitro 7 without breaking the bank.
 The two laptops are oddly similar, with the same angular design language last seen on the Nitro 7 popping up once more on the Helios 300.
 That said, when it comes to design, the Helios 300 wins out easily.
 The red accents we complained about with the Nitro 7 are nowhere to be seen, replaced with cool blue streaks along the lid of the device and white backlighting along the keys.
 The Helios 300 doesn’t quite match the clean aluminum designs seen in the Razer Blades or MacBooks of the world, but it’ll blend into an office much better than the Nitro 7.

-Otherwise, almost everything said about the Nitro 7—from its speaker quality to the overall averageness of its mouse and trackpad—can be applied to the Helios 300.
+Otherwise, almost everything said about the Nitro 7—from its speaker quality to the mediocre feeling of its mouse and trackpad—can be applied to the Helios 300.
 The down-firing speakers are still solid, if capable, while the battery life takes a hit thanks to the 120Hz screen (you can, of course, reduce your refresh rate in settings).
 Still, as long as you get it on sale, the Helios 300 is a solid upgrade for anyone looking at the Nitro 7 but hoping for a higher refresh rate.
 If you don’t have an external monitor and you’re looking to play games at 120FPS, the Helios 300 is the way to go.
-Though its MSRP starts at $1199, we’ve seen this drop as low as $999 on sale.
-With the holiday season coming up as we update this guide, you’ll want to keep an eye on this one before hitting the buy button.
+Though its MSRP starts at $1,199, we’ve seen this drop as low as $999 on sale.
+If your budget ends at $1,000

 - 120Hz display